-Below is a list of potential placement sites for students enrolled in the Human and Family Development Minor service learning experience, Cooperative Education Experience (HFD 498).
-This is considered a service learning experience in which you set and achieve learning goals in addition to providing service.
-In addition to sites listed, students may propose other sites for approval to the service learning faculty supervisor.
-For example, there are many retirement homes and centers, as well as day care and preschool sites which are not listed but which may be considered appropriate.
+The HFD Service Learning component is HFD 498.
+This is a service learning experience in which you set and achieve learning goals in addition to providing service in the community.
+In addition to sites listed on this page, students may propose other service learning sites to the HFD faculty.
+For example, there are several retirement centers, as well as day care and preschool sites which are not listed but which may be appropriate.
 Contact your Human and Family Development Minor Committee Advisor for more information.

 I worked for nine weeks at Clark Fork School as summer camp counselor.
 This was one of the best educational opportunities I have had as a college student.
 I gained hands on experience working with five to fourteen children ranging from three to seven years of age.
 Weekly filed trips to art museums, rivers, parks, theatres, and hiking the "M" prepared me for just about anything!
 I enjoyed meeting the incredible staff, parents, and students at Clark Fork and gained a new appreciation for the outdoors in beautiful Missoula MT.

 This internship helped me accomplish my goals while earning credit, and provided me with some very entertaining stories.
 I would recommend being a part of this internship process through the HFD department because it is wildly diverse.
 The possibilities are endless!

 Rebecca Hamler, HFD Minor

 While the Human and Family Development Minor requires a minimum of 2 credits of service learning work (roughly equivalent to 90 hours of work over a 15-week semester), note that some sites require longer commitments, up to two semesters.